runo-hr/Diction-and-Dictionary-Scrapping/README.md

     The application needs to check if a provided url is valid and if its not, alert the user and ask to provide a valid url.

 ### Request handling
-Whenever a POST request is made, the home_page function in routes.py retreives the data from the HTML forms.
+Whenever a POST request is made, the home_page function in routes.py retrieves the data from the HTML forms.
 The function does the following.
 <ul>
     <li>Creates an instance of the URL class from scrape.py</li>